Friday, May 15, 2026

 Common Questions for Sandwich Generation Finances

-Start by listing fixed bills, then separate parent support and child-related costs so you can clearly see what is optional.
-Set a sustainable monthly cap and plan ahead for predictable expenses.
+Start by listing fixed bills, then add separate lines for parent support and kid costs so you can see what is truly optional.
+Set a monthly “support cap” you can sustain and use sinking funds for predictable spikes like tuition, travel, or medical copays.
+Remember that core home costs can jump too, since home insurance premiums have climbed sharply since 2019.

 Three Simple Moves Toward Balanced Security Across Two Generations